jmmcd/jmmcd.github.com/research.md

 metaheuristics.

-I am interested in talking to potential students about opportunities to pursue PhD research at NUI Galway in areas that match my research interests.
+I am interested in talking to potential students about opportunities to pursue PhD research at University of Galway in areas that match my research interests.
 Opportunities for funding are sometimes available.
 Please contact me with a CV if interested.